ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

   - **`ipcrypt-nd` (KIASU-BC):** Produces a 24-byte output using an 8-byte tweak; `(input, tweak)` collisions reveal repeated inputs (with the same tweak) but not their values.
 Expected collision after approximately 4 billion operations per key.
   - **`ipcrypt-ndx` (AES-XTS):** Produces a 32-byte output using a 16-byte tweak; supports higher secure operation counts per key.
 Expected collision after approximately 18 quintillion operations per key.

+## Alternatives to Random Tweaks {#alternatives-to-random-tweaks}

+While this specification recommends the use of uniformly random tweaks for non-deterministic encryption, implementers may consider alternative approaches:

+- **Monotonic Counter:** A counter could be used as a tweak, but this is difficult to maintain in distributed systems.
+If the counter is not encrypted and the tweakable block cipher is not secure against related-tweak attacks, this could enable correlation attacks.

+- **UUIDs:** UUIDs (such as UUIDv6 or UUIDv7) could be used as tweaks; however, these would reveal the original timestamp of the logged IP addresses, which may not be desirable from a privacy perspective.

+Although the birthday bound is a concern with random tweaks, the use of random tweaks remains the recommended and most practical approach, offering the best tradeoffs for most real-world use cases.

 # Security Considerations

 The ipcrypt constructions focus solely on confidentiality and do not provide integrity.
 This means that IP addresses in an ordered sequence can be partially removed, duplicated, reordered, or blindly altered by an active adversary.
 Applications that require sequences of encrypted IP addresses that cannot be modified must apply an authentication scheme over the entire sequence, such as an HMAC construction, a keyed hash function, or a public key signature.
 This is outside the scope of this specification, but implementers should be aware that additional authentication mechanisms are required if protection against active adversaries is needed.